RV Hacks, DIY Projects and Storage Solutions

 What to do when you have a super specific storage need for a hobby or RV passengers?
 Bust out your tools and create your own solution.

-The best RV hacks are the ones that solve a problem to make your life a little easier.
-For people who live in their RVs full time, customizing their space can open up a world of possibilities.
+The best RV hacks for storage are the ones that solve a problem to make your life a little easier.
+For people who are full-time RV living, customizing their space can open up a world of possibilities.
 In one Prowler 285LX, the owners removed the bunk beds and converted the space to an office.
 With a bit of planning, construction knowledge and elbow grease, they made the space more functional for them.
 They framed the seating area to preserve plumbing access, and added a fold-down table that conserves space when it’s not in use.
 Best of all, concealed storage inside the desk and along the wall holds a hidden library with a treasure trove of books.

 Keeping Things in Place